Yokohime/Chiyoko_Project/README.md

 # History

 2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.
+2023-03-03 Changes made to the processingcode.R, processingfile_v1.qmd, and processingfile_v2.qmd.
+2023-03-31 Updates were made to Project 1 which included the processingcode.R, processingfile_v1.qmd, and processingfile_v2.qmd.
+Project 2 added the Anaylsis_Penguins.R, Analysis_code.qmd, and Analysis_code.html files.

 # Acknowledgement